 You can manage and configure the integrations directly via Polarion administration.
-As is characteristic of Polarion’s solutions, the administration is designed with ease of use in mind, enabling less technical users to perform complex enterprise configurations.
+As characteristic of Polarion’s solutions, the administration is designed with ease of use, enabling less technical users to perform complex enterprise configurations.

 To configure the integration you need 3 simple steps:

 - Configure the Polarion server and the Microsoft Azure DevOps instance that you want to connect: add the details about the applications that you want to configure, the servers, and the project.

 - Choose what work item types you want to synchronize.
 Polarion Connector for Microsoft Azure DevOps can synchronize any artifact type, standard or custom-defined in the applications.